Arts & Crafts Productions: Other ventures

 In 2008 Arts & Crafts opened Arts & Crafts México and are recognized as the first independent music company to focus on the independent music market in Mexico, releasing albums by the A&C North American roster as well as being the Mexican home to a number of other successful artists such as Sonic Youth, Bright Eyes, M. Ward, Metric, and The Dears.

+Arts & Crafts also has a publishing side which represents the rights and royalties of several artists and writers not signed to the label.
+The roster as of 2026 includes The Beaches, Lowell, Dear Rouge, Jordan Klassen, Blonde Diamond, and more.